-22. Order No. 22341 supports the proposition that an applicant for a determination of need that proposes to impose the costs and risks of its project on a particular utility's ratepayers must demonstrate that its contract would be advantageous to those ratepayers even if it had been approved by the Commission on a different basis, e.g., by the Commission's statewide avoided unit determination.
-However, the order did not in any way address need determination petitions for merchant plants, where by definition the applicant bears all of the investment, capital, and market risk associated with building its plant.
+23. The Planning Hearings Order supports the proposition that an applicant for a determination of need that proposes to impose the costs and risks of its project on a particular utility's ratepayers must demonstrate that its contract would be advantageous to those ratepayers even if it had been approved by the Commission on a different basis, e.g., by the Commission's statewide avoided unit determination.
+However, that order did not in any way address need determination petitions for merchant plants, where by definition the applicant bears all of the investment, capital, and market risk associated with building its plant.